DIY hovercraft guide - BR6

 Round the top of the wire mesh by cutting a few meshes (from 9 cm height, cut 1 cm towards the center every 2 cm of height).

-Using a polypropylene reinforcement, screw the front of the wire mesh into the two polypropylene strips below the hovercraft.
+Using a corrugated plastic reinforcement, screw the front of the wire mesh into the two corrugated plastic strips below the hovercraft.

 These two screws should be located around 14,5 cm from the rear of the hovercraft.